bchugg/stat-map/differential privacy.md

 Differential privacy is the study of how to make mechanisms which act on databases (i.e., make queries) secure from leaking information.

 Intuitively, a differentially private mechanism should be one which is not excessively reactive to small changes in the dataset.
-Let $\D$ be the set of all databases, and consider a function $g$ which acts on $\D$.
+Let $\calD$ be the set of all databases, and consider a function $g$ which acts on $\calD$.
 (Think of a database as just some big data table where, e.g., each row corresponds to a different user.)
-For instance, given a database $x\in \D$, $g(x)$ might be the size of $x$, or the total amount user deposits in $x$, or it might ask for the number of users with some property (a "counting query").
+For instance, given a database $x\in \calD$, $g(x)$ might be the size of $x$, or the total amount user deposits in $x$, or it might ask for the number of users with some property (a "counting query").
 We want to add noise to $g$ in such a way that, regardless of how it queries the database, it cannot back out sensitive information.

 Formally, we call a (randomized) mechanism $f$ which acts on databases $(\eps,\delta)$-differentially private if, for all outputs $A\subset \text{Range}(f)$ and all databases $x$ and $z$ such that $x$ and $z$ differ by one row,